Require authentication for certain content

 When a business decides to include members in their project, they typically have some kind of exclusive content that only members should be able to see.

-As a result, developers must ensure that only signed-in members can see certain content.
+As a result, developers must ensure that only signed-in members can see certain content, and that role-based rules can further restrict access when needed.

 Luckily, Xperience and .NET Identity both include functionality to facilitate this process.